Welcome to the third part of Neurons Like Brandy. If you have not read anything at all, I would strongly recommend that you go back to the index

 I nodded.

 I looked over to the bed Dan was gone.
-The duvet was scrunched up at the foot of the mattress.
-I looked at my watch it was quarter past midday.
+The duvet was scrunched up at

 “Where's Dan?”
 I asked as Isaac pottered off to put on the kettle.